Guard Critical Products and Processes

 Consider each of these six factors when specifying/selecting a temperature monitoring system:

-- Temperature Probe or Sensor — The specific probe type will affect the measurement accuracy and the suitable temperature range.
+- Temperature Probe or Sensor — The type of temperature probe type will affect the measurement accuracy and the temperature measurement range.
 Common sensor types include:

-- Thermal buffer—A buffer helps smooth rapid temperature fluctuations at the sensor due to compressor cycling, door opening, loading/removing products:
+- Thermal Buffer—A thermal buffer helps smooth rapid temperature fluctuations at the sensor due to compressor cycling, door opening, or loading/removing products.
+Thermal buffers come in the form of:

 - Nylon block

-- Measurement device—Connects to the probe to measure and record the temperature:
+- Temperature Measurement Device—The heart of the system, it connects to the probe to measure and possibly record the temperature.
+There are many kinds of these:

 - Internal memory